 Compared to the R6 the Snapdragon processor and an additional 1GB of RAM makes a huge difference.
 The RAM score is 3074 compared to the R6’s 4958 which is a big gap.
 Multi-tasking is much faster on the R6.

 In real-world testing, you will see it also in the quick response rate of the R6’s HiBy Music app and the slightly laggy performance of the X7ii’s Pure Music player.
 All of this makes the UX performance of the R6 at 16078 a very tough score to beat.

 HiBy Music App

 Settings are two-fold.
 The general settings of Android 6.0 and the specific settings of the HiBY Music app.
-In the Android settings, you can tweak the usual features like WiFi, Bluetooth pairings, apps management as well as security and updates.
+In the Android settings, you can tweak the usual features like WiFi, Bluetooth pairings, app management as well as security, and updates.